pgsfredda/inform6-parser-js-emulator/README.md

 For all token options and semanthic see [DM4 Inform 6 Manual][LINK-DM4].

 The verb definition order define the priority of trying apply the words patterns.
-The pattern order is relevant for the priority of tring apply the token patterns.
+The pattern order is relevant for the priority of trying apply the token patterns.
-Always put more complete (longest) patterns before (see the example below).
+Always put more complete and accurate (longest) patterns before (see the example below).
 The internal token order in the array is semanthic relevant.

 ```js